“I’m always looking for insights into the real Doris Day because I’m stuck with this infatuation and need to explain it to myself.”

 “She lives in the belief that happiness has to be made—and can be made—by the individual.
 In her sunny exuberance, she seems to be living proof of it.”

 A.E.
-Hotchner, who collaborated with Doris on her autobiography, observed after spending countless hours listening to Doris’ life story that
+Hotchner, who collaborated with Doris on her autobiography, observed after spending countless hours listening to Doris’ life story that:

 “she’s not just a survivor, she’s a happy survivor.”

-Certainly, this determination to be happy is something we can all learn from Doris Day.
+This determination to be happy is something we can all learn from Doris Day.

 She Was Fashionable